 My friend, Jackie, who is an exceptionally good cook, gave me this recipe for my wedding gift.
 Her husband and my husband worked at the same grocery store.
-To surprise us when we got home from our honeymoon, she had snuck in our house, put a batch of these in a new pan (that was part of my gift), and this adorable recipe card in my fridge.
+To surprise us when we got home from our honeymoon, she had snuck into our house, put a batch of these in a new pan in my fridge (that was part of my gift), and this adorable recipe card.

 I’ve seen other recipes like this before, but let me tell you what makes Jackie’s version special.
 The homemade brownie on the bottom for one and the thiiiinnnn layer of brownie–something about the proportion of brownie to marshmallow to peanut butter crunch is absolute perfection.
 The other thing I’m going to insist on is that you keep them in the fridge and eat them cold.
 Really.
 Do not keep these at room temperature…won’t be the same.

 I can’t wait for you to try these bites of heaven!
 One of my absolute favorite treats EVER!

 - Swig Sugar Cookie Bars

 - Golden Graham S’mores Bars